Kuma569/TatsRepo/Ansible/MS-SQL database backup Play-book/ReadMe.md

 2. Add Ansible service account to MS-SQL server as sysadmin.
 3. Setup an SQL credential and PowerSell SQLHA database backup script.
 4. Setup Ansible hosts and a yml playbook for SQL HA database backup.
-Note: All scripts, yaml files can be found in this repo.

 ### 1. Create a blob storage account in Azure Stack Hub